chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # 2022(?) ⌛️ <!--fit-->

 <!--
-In the new world, servers are numbered or maybe uuids, like cattle in a herd.
+In the new world however, servers are numbered or maybe uuids, like cattle in a herd.
 -->

 ---